TedTschopp/tedt.org/_posts/Gamma World/Albilope.md

 ---
+ID: 71007
 layout: GammaWorld
-categories:
+categories: '{Gamma World, Beastiary}'
-- Gamma World
-- Gamma World Bestiary
-- Bestiary
+guid: 752e4915-2353-4865-9a18-125eb45839a1
-date: '2023-02-08T00:16:44.841Z'
+date: '2023-02-09T16:46:31.476Z'
 title: Albilope
-GenericName: y
-Name: Albilope
-Common_Name: ''
-Other_Names: ''
-Generic_Name: ''
-Source: GW02 - Famine in Far-Go
-Author: Michael Price
-MCC Race: Animal
-Role_In_Gamma_World: Monster
-Number_Appearing_Dice: 2d6
-Morale: '5'
-Hit_Dice: '6'
-Armor: '1'
-Control: ''
-Sensors: ''
-Power: ''
-Land_Speed: 21/1400/42
-Air_Speed: ''
-Water_Speed: ''
-Burrowing_Speed: ''
-Climbing_Speed: ''
-Wheeled_Speed: ''
-Tread_Speed: ''
-Rotors_Speed: ''
-Hoverfan_Speed: ''
-Gav_Pod_Speed: ''
-PS: '6'
-DX: '14'
-CN: '9'
-MS: '10'
-CH: '9'
-IN: '6'
-Brain-CPU Type: ''
-Attack_1: 1 Horn (12)
-Attack_2: 1 Bite (6)
-Attack_3: ''
-Mutations: Anti-Life Leech; Light Generation
-Size: Medium
-Size_Measurement: 1.5 Meters
-Frequency: Common
-Organization: ''
-Activity_Cycle: ''
-Diet: Omnivore
-Tech_Level: '0'
-Tech_Max: '0'
-Artifacts: ''
-Habitat: Temperate and Artic Plains
-Base_Stock: Antelope
-Robot_Classification: ''
-Status: ''
-Mission: ''
-Description: This slenderly built creature is easily recognized because of its snowy white fur and glowing pink eyes.The albilope,a descendent of the antelope,still has the general appearance of its fore-runner except for two noticeable changes;it is an albino and it has a unique two-pronged horn in the middle of its forehead.
-Equipment: ''
-Reactions: ''
-Behavior: The albino nature of this mutant resulted because of the anti-life leeching power that developed, and it is believed that the alibilope is one of the first creatures to have evolved with this powerful ability.A thick fur appeared on mutants as a means of protecting themselves against both the cold and harmful radiation.
+creature_name_index: Albilope
+notes: ''
+genericname: y
+creature_name: Albilope
+common_name: ''
+other_names: ''
+generic_name: ''
+source: GW02 - Famine in Far-Go
+author: ''
+name: Michael Price
+url: ''
+avatar: ''
+mcc_race: Animal
+role_in_gamma_world: Monster
+number_appearing_dice: 2d6
+morale: '5'
+hit_dice: '6'
+armor: '1'
+control: ''
+sensors: ''
+power: ''
+land_speed: 21/1400/42
+air_speed: ''
+water_speed: ''
+burrowing_speed: ''
+climbing_speed: ''
+wheeled_speed: ''
+tread_speed: ''
+rotors_speed: ''
+hoverfan_speed: ''
+gav_pod_speed: ''
+ps: '6'
+dx: '14'
+cn: '9'
+ms: '10'
+ch: '9'
+in: '6'
+brain-cpu type: ''
+attack_1: 1 Horn (12)
+attack_2: 1 Bite (6)
+attack_3: ''
+mutations: Anti-Life Leech; Light Generation
+size: Medium
+size_measurement: 1.5 Meters
+frequency: Common
+organization: ''
+activity_cycle: ''
+diet: Omnivore
+tech_level: '0'
+tech_max: '0'
+artifacts: ''
+habitat: Temperate and Artic Plains
+base_stock: Antelope
+robot_classification: ''
+status: ''
+mission: ''
+description: This slenderly built creature is easily recognized because of its snowy white fur and glowing pink eyes.The albilope,a descendent of the antelope,still has the general appearance of its fore-runner except for two noticeable changes;it is an albino and it has a unique two-pronged horn in the middle of its forehead.
+equipment: ''
+reactions: ''
+behavior: The albino nature of this mutant resulted because of the anti-life leeching power that developed, and it is believed that the alibilope is one of the first creatures to have evolved with this powerful ability.A thick fur appeared on mutants as a means of protecting themselves against both the cold and harmful radiation.